Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Introduction

 \subsection{Prior work}

-Loosely speaking, The Picard-Lefschetz formula describes how homology group transform under analytic continuation around a singularity.
+Loosely speaking, the Picard-Lefschetz formula describes how homology group transform under analytic continuation around a singularity.
 First, it was derived in $\mathbb{C}^2$ by Picard in \cite{Picard1897}, and later extended to higher dimensions by Lefschetz in \cite{lefschetz1924analysis}.
-Next comprehensive study of Picard-Lefshetz theory was conducted by F.~Pham in \cite{Pham1965}, culminating in the handbook \cite{Pham1967IntroductionAL}.
-We mainly follow \cite{Pham1967IntroductionAL} and a more recent F.~Pham's book \cite{Pham2011}.
+Next comprehensive study of Picard-Lefshetz theory was conducted by Pham in \cite{Pham1965}, culminating in the handbook \cite{Pham1967IntroductionAL}.
+We mainly follow \cite{Pham1967IntroductionAL} and a more recent Pham's book \cite{Pham2011}.
 It is important to note that neither of these books contains a proof of the main theorem; for that, one should refer to \cite{Pham1965}.
-In his monographs, F.~Pham applied Picard-Lefschetz theory to the study of the ramification of integrals, though he only considered integrals with integration surfaces that do not have a boundary (absolute homologies).
+In his monographs, Pham applied Picard-Lefschetz theory to the study of the ramification of integrals.
 He briefly explored the case where the integrand itself exhibits branching behaviour.

-A significant advancement in this area was made by V.~Vassiliev in \cite{Vassiliev2002,Vassiliev2012-tu}, who systematically developed a ``twisted'' version of Picard-Lefschetz theory for analysing branching integrals.
+A significant advancement in this area was made by Vassiliev in \cite{Vassiliev2002,Vassiliev2012-tu}, who systematically developed a ``twisted'' version of Picard--Lefschetz theory for analysing branching integrals.
 He introduced a stratified version of Picard--Lefschetz formula which describe ramification of homology groups associated with singular algebraic varieties.
-The ``inflation theorem'', formulated and proved in this work, is closely related to Chapter~VI of \cite{Vassiliev2002}.
+The ``inflation theorem'', formulated and proved in this work, is closely related to \cite[VI]{Vassiliev2002}.

-More recently, in \cite{Berghoff2022} a relative version of the Picard--Lefschetz formula was established.
+More recently, in \cite{Berghoff2022} a { detailed study of the Picard--Lefschetz formula for relative homologies } was held.
 The authors applied their results to Feynman integrals, which exhibit only polar singularities.
 They focused on integration surfaces with boundaries (relative homologies), allowing these surfaces to intersect the singularities of the integrand.
 Their analysis demonstrated that so-called linear pinches lead to non-zero variations in this case.